-- (i) All transactions were entered into between the Group and the related companies in which Mr. Wong Man Kit, Ms. Ng Sui Chun and Mr. Wong Ling Sun, Vincent, the directors of the Company, are the directors and major shareholders.
+- (b) Related companies (Continued) Notes: - (i) All transactions were entered into between the Group and the related companies in which Mr. Wong Man Kit, Ms. Ng Sui Chun and Mr. Wong Ling Sun, Vincent, the directors of the Company, are the directors and major shareholders.
 Ms. Wong Wai Sum, May, a director of the Company, also has directorship and beneficial interest in some of these related companies. - (ii) The related party transactions disclosed above also constitute continuing connected transactions as defined in Chapter 14A of the Listing Rules.
-The Company has complied with the disclosure requirements in accordance with Chapter 14A of the Listing Rules. - (iii) The related party transactions also constitute connected transactions as defined in Chapter 14A of the Listing Rules but are exempted from the disclosure requirements in Chapter 14A.76(1) of the Listing Rules.
+The Company has complied with the disclosure requirements in accordance with Chapter 14A of the Listing Rules. - (iii) The related party transactions also constitute connected transactions as defined in Chapter 14A of the Listing Rules but are exempted from the disclosure requirements in Chapter 14A.76(1) of the Listing Rules. - (iv) The related party transactions were conducted in the Group's normal course of business and at mutually agreed prices and terms.

-34. Cash Generated from Operations
+33. Cash Generated from Operations

-2016 HK\$'000 2015 HK\$'000
+2017 HK\$'000 2016 HK\$'000

-Operating profit/(loss) 39,136 (16,951)
+Profit before income tax 36,735 36,169

 Adjustments for:

-Depreciation of property, plant and equipment 1,650 1,584
+Depreciation of property, plant and equipment 1,835 1,650

-Deficit on revaluation of PLB licences 2,100 10,500
+Deficit on revaluation of PLB licences 3,280 2,100

 Provision for impairment of public bus licences 2,100

 Share-based compensation 1,433

-Provision for impairment of goodwill 27,151

-Interest income (293) (412)
+Interest income (205) (293)

+Finance costs 3,099 2,967

+Government subsidies (1,848)

-Net exchange loss 7 79
+Net exchange loss 8 7

-Net gain on disposal of property, plant and equipment (44) (238)
+Net loss/(gain) on disposal of property, plant and equipment 431 (44)

-Operating profit before changes in working capital 46,089 21,713
+Operating profit before changes in working capital 43,335 46,089

-Changes in working capital:
+Changes in working capital: ,

-Trade and other receivables (380) (1,393)
+Trade and other receivables 1,148 (380)

-Trade and other payables 1,584 717
+Trade and other payables 2,893 1,584

-Cash generated from operations 47,293 21,037
+Cash generated from operations 47,376 47,293

-35. Financial Risk Management and Fair Value Measurements
+34. Financial Risk Management and Fair Value Measurements